harnen/p2p-service-discovery/README.md

-# Research project on Service Discovery in Ethereum 2.0 (Discv5)
+# Research project on Service Discovery in Ethereum 2.0 (continuation of [this project](https://github.com/harnen/p2p-service-discovery))

 ## Overview